NordicWayInterchange/interchange/frontend/USERHELP.md

 ![My private channel subscriptions](../demo/images/privateChannel_subscription.png)

-You can use the `common name` of the other service provider as the peer name while creating a private channel.
+You can use the [Common name](../GLOSSARY.md#common-name) of the other service provider as the peer name while creating a private channel.
 `Common name` can be copied from `My common name` section in `Home` tab.

 ![Common name](../demo/images/commonName.png)